Freedom of religion in Nepal: Restrictions on religious freedom

 Tibetan Buddhists faced various restrictions on their celebrations.
 Local authorities generally restricted celebration of Tibetan religious festivals to private property.
 Police in Kathmandu prohibited Tibetans celebrating the New Year from carrying pictures of the Dalai Lama around an important Buddhist temple as part of religious ceremonies.
 The Government also restricted all other non-religious local Tibetan celebrations (Tibetan New Year, the Dalai Lama's birthday, and Democracy Day) to private property.
 On 10 March 2007, however, the Tibetan community was allowed to march freely in the street, demanding "freedom and justice for Tibet."
 During the reporting period, the Government revoked the legally obtained registration of a welfare office to look after Tibetan refugees (a lawsuit was pending at the end of the reporting period) and did not allow the registration of an office to represent the Dalai Lama.
 The welfare office previously looked after more than 20,000 Tibetan refugees who left their homeland after the Dalai Lama fled Tibet in 1959.

 The law prohibits converting others and proselytizing; these activities are punishable by fines, imprisonment, or, for foreigners, expulsion.
 However, personal conversion is allowed.
 Some Christian and Muslim groups were concerned that the ban on proselytizing limited the expression of non-Hindu religious belief.
 NGOs or individuals were allowed to file reports that individuals or organizations were proselytizing, and the Government investigated these reports.

 There were no incidents of punishment for conversion or proselytism during the reporting period.

 Madrassahs, but not mosques, are required to register with local district administration offices (part of the Home Ministry) and supply information about their funding sources to operate; they receive no government funding.
 Some Muslim leaders criticized the move as discriminatory; however, the registration requirement has not been enforced.
 Muslims were not restricted from participating in the Hajj, although the Government did not subsidize the pilgrimage.

 The Constitution prohibits discrimination on the basis of caste; however, the caste system strongly influences society.
-While the Government has stressed that caste-based discrimination is illegal and temple access for "lower castes" has improved in some areas, caste discrimination was frequently practiced at Hindu temples, where Dalits were forbidden from entering by some Hindu priests.
+While the Government has stressed that caste-based discrimination is illegal and temple access for "lower castes" has improved in some areas, caste discrimination was frequently practiced at Hindu temples, and in 2021 Dalits were still forbidden from, and punished for, trying to enter the buildings.

 There were no restrictions on the selling or possession of religious literature.

 Civil servants may take off religious holidays and celebrate them on private property without government interference.

 There were no reports of religious prisoners or detainees.